 - Reduced metamerism

-Canon’s LUCIA EX inks are beneficial for a number of industries and applications.
+Canon’s LUCIA EX inks are beneficial for several industries and applications.
 Here are a few suggestions:

 - Professional photography